 Estimated reading time: 9 minutes

 In Nepal, there are many tour agencies.
 Tilak has owned and operated a tour agency in Nepal, Nepal Hiking, as one of Nepal’s premier guide companies Nepal Hiking, since 2003.
 He is dedicated to all of his guests.
-He has been known to clear a path through chest-high snow in the past to get them to safety during inclement weather.
+He has been known to clear a path through chest-high snow to get them to safety during inclement weather.

 Want to know more about Tilak?
 And his passion for guiding guests through this beautiful and majestic region?
-Here you will find all your questions answered.
+Here, you will find all your questions answered.

 How did your career begin?
 When did you start working as a tour guide?